MT Sidsel Knutsen: 2010

-On 3 August 2010, the Sidesel Knusten lost engine power after sustaining an engine fire when traveling north along the St. Clair River.
+On 3 August 2010, Sidesel Knusten lost engine power after sustaining an engine fire when traveling north along the St. Clair River.
 The ship hit a buoy and swung around and headed for the seawall, the ship dropped its anchor before making contact and was only 10 feet from the seawall.
 This occurred near The Voyageur restaurant during operational hours.
 No injuries were reported.
 The ship was repaired and was back in service on 8 August 2010.